Tummy Tuck in Tijuana, Mexico

 Mini Tummy Tuck Recovery

-A mini tummy tuck is still a surgery, and as such, you must remember to take care of yourself by resting and avoiding strenuous activities.
+A mini tummy tuck is still a cosmetic surgery, and as such, you must remember to take care of yourself by resting and avoiding strenuous activities.
 Patients can expect to take 4 to 6 weeks before going back to exercising and other physical activities.

 Mini Tummy Tuck Scar